Overview of CCVSB Certification

 -

-Does not replace consumer due diligence
+Does not take the role of consumer due diligence

 Use of Certification & Marks